 You can use a TechVoucher to:

-- seed a research project in partnership with a research organisation
+- seed a research project in partnership with a BBIP delivery partner;

-- support a research project that will lead to an application for an Entrepreneurs' Infrastructure Programme Research Connections or Accelerating Commercialisation (AC), or other similar schemes
+- support a research project that will lead to an application for an Entrepreneurs' Infrastructure Programme Research Connections or Accelerating Commercialisation, or other similar schemes;

-- fund access to research facilities such as electron microscopes, medical imaging, e-research supercomputers, nanofabrication, marine and climate infrastructure and other facilities under the Commonwealth Government's NCRIS program and Super Science Initiative
+- fund access to research facilities and equipment such as electron microscopes, medical imaging, e-research supercomputers, nanofabrication, marine and climate infrastructure and other BBIP delivery partner facilities;

-- validation or demonstration the technical capabilities of the product, process or service, scale-up, stability or reproducibility of a process
+- validation or demonstration of technical capabilities of a product, process or technology;

-- fund toxicology studies on materials you have invented, or wish to incorporate into your new product
+- fund toxicology studies on materials you have invented, or wish to incorporate into a new product.

 TechVouchers will be awarded on a competitive basis to eligible NSW companies for amounts up to $15,000:

-- the voucher value must be matched by the applicant in cash and in-kind (please note SME staff time is not included for in-kind contribution calculations)
+- the voucher amount must be matched by the applicant in cash

-- the voucher will be valid for use at any NSW based public research organisation
+- the voucher will be valid for use at any BBIP delivery partner

 - the voucher will be valid for a period of 6 months from date of issue